 Therapy requires a willingness and commitment from both the client and therapist.
 It can be challenging, inspiring, hard work, emotional, humorous, and of course rewarding as you move towards your goal and to a place of peace and acceptance.
 It’s a journey we make together.

-I enjoy working with adult individuals, couples, and adolescents (age 14+) with issues such as: stress and anxiety; childhood trauma and abuse; low self esteem; anger; self harming and limiting behaviours; depression; loss of motivation and sense of purpose; coping with change; growing up at any age; retirement and growing older.
+I work with adult individuals with issues such as: stress and anxiety; childhood trauma and abuse; low self esteem; anger; self harming and limiting behaviours; depression; loss of motivation and sense of purpose; coping with change; growing up at any age; retirement and growing older.

 Being a therapist is my motivation!
 I’m a curiosity geek and there’s no greater learning experience than exploring what it means to be human.
 I am creative, grounded and compassionate.
 As a therapist I get to be all of myself; to share and celebrate my strengths and limitations, and encourage and support clients to do the same.
 Being a therapist is humbling and hugely enjoyable.

-I have been practicing as a therapist since 2011.
-Having completed my advanced clinical training in Transactional Analysis I am working towards the qualification of Certified Transactional Analyst and gaining UKCP registration.
-I am a member of the UK Association of Transactional Analysis (UKATA) and abide by its code of ethics and professional practice.
+I have been practicing as a psychotherapist since 2011.
+I’m a Certified Transactional Analyst (EATA) and a Humanistic & Integrative Psychotherapist (UKCP).
+I co-deliver the Getting The Love You Want and Finding & Keeping Love Imago Relationship Therapy workshops and have completed the Imago clinical training (awaiting certification).
+As a member of the UK Association of Transactional Analysis (UKATA) and UK Council for Psychotherapy (UKCP), I abide by their code of ethics and professional practice.
 As such, I attend regular supervision which further enhances the safety and effectiveness of my practice.
 I hold an enhanced DBS certificate.